fo-am/patternmatrix2/manual/manual.md

 the Pi.
 Note: while connected to the pattern matrix, you will not be able to reach the internet.

+## Putting it together

+The sensor rows slot on top of the edge bars.
+The Raspberry Pi shelf needs to be slotted into the top two with the large opening outwards so power and HDMI cables can be plugged in.
+The two poles are inserted to lock everything in place.

 ## Connections

 Overall picture – the Raspberry Pi connects to the two “row controller” boards via a 4 way ribbon cable.
 Each “row controller” supplies power to it's 8 sensor boards via a 2 way ribbon cable and reads the sensor data via the large 16 way ribbon cable that plugs into each sensor.

 ![](https://github.com/Kairotic/patternmatrix2/raw/master/manual/images/overall.jpg)

 The connectors on the sensor end are left plugged in, but the other ends need connecting to the row controllers.
+This can be easier to do by turning the pattern matrix upside down.
 Blobs of grey nail varnish indicate the side of the plug that should be facing up:

 ![](https://github.com/Kairotic/patternmatrix2/raw/master/manual/images/connecting.jpg)